Commercial Real Estate Advice: How commercial property can support your retirement plan

 Property funds can provide greater accessibility to commercial assets

 The first and most obvious is the higher entry price of commercial properties.
-In most markets, it’s rare to find high-quality commercial assets for sub $5 million – and even then, most investors wouldn’t want to invest such a large amount of capital into a single investment.
+In most markets, it’s rare to find quality commercial assets for sub $5 million – and even then, most investors wouldn’t want to invest such a large amount of capital into a single investment.

 Secondly, there’s also the perceived complexity of managing these properties and overseeing the often-varied needs of commercial tenants.

 The syndicated structure of a fund means the capital requirements for individual investors are far lower than buying commercial property directly.
-As a guide, investors can purchase units in some of our funds at Westbridge Funds Management from as little as $50,000.
+As a guide, investors can purchase units in some of our funds at Westbridge Funds Management from as little as $100,000.

 A valuable source of diversification